SINGROUP/relationformer-hack/README.md

 ## Introduction

 Atomic Force Microscopy (AFM) plays a crucial role in characterizing atomic-scale nanostructures.
 However, identifying structures from AFM images is a challenging task that relies heavily on human expertise.
-Simulations, particularly with Particle Probe AFM (PPAFM), offer a cost-effective solution for generating large volumes of AFM images.
+Simulations, particularly with Particle Probe AFM (PPAFM) [1, 2, 3], offer a cost-effective solution for generating large volumes of AFM images.
 By leveraging state-of-the-art machine learning models and extensive PPAFM-generated datasets, properties such as molecular structures, electrostatic potential maps, and molecular graphs can be accurately predicted using AFM images obtained from simulations or experiments.

 ## Motivation